kabanero-io/kabanero-foundation/README.md

 # Kabanero Foundation

-The Kabanero Foundation Instance is a deployment of a set of Kabanero collections in a specific Kubernetes cluster.
-The Kabanero operator is leveraged to install and operate the various curated infrastructure and artifacts as defined by each of the Kabanero collections.
+A Kabanero instance is a deployment of a set of Kabanero collections in a specific Kubernetes cluster.
+The Kabanero operator is leveraged to install and operate the various curated infrastructure and artifacts as defined by each of the collections.

 ## Kabanero Foundation in a Kubernetes Cluster Prerequisites

 ### Temporary move to OpenShift Container Platform (OCP)

-The Kabanero Foundation Open Project intends to build on open source distributions of Kubernetes; however, the current distribution of (OKD) "The Origin Community Distribution of Kubernetes" is lagging the commercial distributions.
+The Kabanero Open Project intends to build on open source distributions of Kubernetes; however, the current distribution of (OKD) "The Origin Community Distribution of Kubernetes" is lagging the commercial distributions.
 We are trying to build leading-edge capabilities and look to leverage new features across the integrated open frameworks.
 Therefore, at least for the short term, we have chosen to focus on building version 4 capabilities of the commercial distributions.
-When the OKD Community more generally releases version 4 are available, our community will return focus on OKD.
+When the OKD Community more generally releases version 4 and are available, our community will return focus on OKD.

 ### Software Installation